Is Frozen Fruit As Healthy As Fresh Fruit? 9 Key Differences

 4. Packaging

 Packaging options for frozen fruit are quite limited.
 That’s because thick freezer bags are a must.
 Any other type of packaging can lead to leaks and rips.
 Plus, sturdy plastic bags help maintain cool temperatures when in-transit.
-It’s also a better material for printing designs onto the bags, which is essential for private label frozen fruit suppliers.
+It’s also a better material for printing designs, which is essential for private label frozen fruit suppliers.

 The options for packaging fresh fruit are much more flexible.
 While some wholesale fruit suppliers use aerated bags, others ship them in crates.
 The standard protocol after purchasing fruit is to thoroughly wash it.
 So, leaving fresh fruit in the open is the norm.